eltrompetero/coniii/README.md

 ```bash
 $ pip install coniii
 ```
+We highly recommend the use of virtual environments as supported through Anaconda to manage this package and associated ones that need to be installed.

 If you have trouble using `pip` and PyPI, then you can always build this package from source.
 Download the latest release from GitHub.
 Make sure that you are running Python